 The colour choices offered for sale were also surprising.
 Screaming for attention ketchup or blue and yellow paint schemes with bright yellow graphics – this bike demanded attention.

 But it wasn’t without a flaw.
 Some people didn’t appreciate the looks.
 Also, many journalists and testers complained about the heat pouring from under the fairing at speeds below 80 km/h.
-BMW addressed this issue by offering extra isolation, but the problem was never fully removed.
-Turning radius was ridiculous – almost 7 meters to do a half circle (3 traffic lines were needed to do turn).
-Also, it was expensive – priced around 13k USD.
+BMW addressed this issue by offering extra isolation, but the problem was never entirely removed.
+Turning radius was ridiculous – almost 7 meters to do a half-circle (3 traffic lines were needed to do turn).
+Also, it was expensive – priced at around 13k USD.
 And as for a touring bike – it provided almost none storage space.

-Would it be different if the engineers didn’t hold back on the power and performance?
+Would it be different if the engineers didn’t hold back on power and performance?

-Based on original text by Jakub “Jabok” Ulaszek (youngtimerbike24.pl)
+Based on the original text by Jakub “Jabok” Ulaszek (youngtimerbike24.pl)